Reinforcement learning-based statistical search strategy for an axion model from flavor: Reinforcement learning

-Note that we change the threshold value from $V_{1}=1.0$ used in Ref. \cite{Nishimura:2023nre} to $V_1=1.75$.
-In that work, experimental masses at the electroweak scale, which are shown in Particle Data Group \cite{ParticleDataGroup:2022pth}, were used.
+We change the threshold value from $V_{1}=1.0$ used in Ref. \cite{Nishimura:2023nre} to $V_1=1.75$.
+That work used experimental masses at the electroweak scale, which are shown in Particle Data Group \cite{ParticleDataGroup:2022pth}.
 On the other hand, this study considers renormalized masses that are smaller than those used in the previous research.
 For example, the up-quark mass shown in Ref. \cite{ParticleDataGroup:2024prd} is $m_{u,\mathrm{exp}}=2.16\,\MeV$, and an allowed range for a terminal state in the case of $V_{1}=1.0$ is $0.216\,\MeV \leq m_{u} \leq 21.6\,\MeV$.
 However, $m_{u,\mathrm{RG}}=0.49\,\MeV$ for $M=10^{14}\,\GeV$ as shown in Table \ref{tab:QuarkMassRatio_in_HighEnergy}, so an allowed range with the same $V_{1}$ is $0 .049 \,\MeV \leq m_{u} \leq 4.9\,\MeV$.
-In other words, a tolerance $\Delta m_{u}$ to reach a terminal state varies in the following way:
+This variation is quantified as a tolerance $\Delta m_{u}$ in the following way:

 For the agent, the smaller $\Delta m_{u}$ becomes, the harder it is to reach a terminal state and the less experience it has to receive $\mathcal{R}_{\rm term}$ which is mentioned below.
 This means that the agent cannot learn the appropriate behavior to reach a terminal state.
 Thus, we adopt $V_1 = 1.75$ to promote the learning, and this allows the tolerance to remain comparable to the previous work: